Crucible-Standard/meteorology/README.md

 #### /slack

+The Slack endpoint will reply to `POST` and `GET` requests.
+The endpoint will also take the location you wish to recieve the weather about using query param `zip` or in the body of as a URL-encoded field `text` just like [slack bot use](https://api.slack.com/interactivity/slash-commands#app_command_handling).

-Simple usage for a Slack Command
+Simple usage for a Slack Command.

 ```bash
 curl https://meteorology.herokuapp.com/slack?zip=10023